gabors-data-analysis/gabors-data-analysis.github.io/_pages/teaching-guide.md

 Make students replicate results.
 Each chapter ends with five data exercises, some of which are simple variations on the main case study.
 Students should start with the case study code and modify them to get the new results.
 According to our experience, students like replicating the results and doing simple modifications, because this helps them with coding as well as understanding the conceptual aspects of data analysis.

+MCQ.
+Multiple choice questions offered at the Publisher's website may be used for start of the class quiz or as exam questions.